Lisbon Food & Wine Tour

 I'm not sure how to explain it, but having the history behind our food and wine made our dishes taste better and having the food and wine accompany our history lesson made the stories more significant.
 It was certainly a win-win for everyone involved.

 I want to start by saying our tour guide, Tiago, absolutely made this experience.
 He's a charming, funny, sincere man who made everyone feel as if they were on a personal tour.
-He had so much to share and was constantly apologizing for talking too much, but really, no one felt that way.
+He had so much to share and was constantly apologizing for talking too much.
+Really, no one felt that way.
 The more he shared, the more connected we all felt to Portugal.

 We began our journey inside the city center, Rossio, at a 19th century tavern (taska) called Tendinha.
 What I loved about this place is that even though most of the plaza has become overrun with tourist-trap eateries, this place remains true to Lisbon.